Nowadays, there are dozens of strategies for trading in the Forex market.

 - Identifying the price movement direction.
 If there is an uptrend, we should expect a resistance breakout.
 If there is a downtrend, we should expect a support breakout.

 - As soon as the price makes a real break through the target level, we open a trade: in case of a resistance breakout, we buy a currency pair; in case of a support breakout, we sell it.

 - Stop Loss is usually placed above the broken out support and below the broken out resistance.
 The distance between the level not respected by the price and Stop order should slightly exceed the average volatility of a currency pair.

 - We should take the profit as soon as the price shows signs of an incipient retracement.
-Quite often, the price rolls back to the broken level, which can completely wipe out the potential profit.
+Quite often, the price reverts back to the broken level, which can completely wipe out the potential profit.